appbaseio/Docs/content/docs/data/Zapier.md

 You can read more about the zapier [here](https://zapier.com).

+> Right now appbase.io app is not publically available on Zapier, you can use it through this invite link: https://zapier.com/developer/public-invite/33102/02001b9598c3849a50cf1c94ff0cf572/

 ## Overview

 You can import data into appbase.io using any of the following methods: